justinjest/python-essentials/assignments/05DataCleaningAndValidation1.md

 ### **Task 8: Validating Data Ranges**
 1. **Ensure the 'Age' column contains values within the valid range (18 to 65):**
    - Replace invalid ages (less than 18 or greater than 65) with a NaN value.
-(NaN is actually part of numpy.
-So you need `import numpy as np` and that gives you access to `np.nan`, the value you should use.
+(NaN is actually part of numpy: `np.nan` is the value you should use.
 Don't use the string 'NaN'!)
+   - Print the updated Dataframe.
    - Fill the NaN values with the **median** of the 'Age' column.
    - Print the updated DataFrame.